Home Discover Australia Uluru & Kata Tjua – 2 days Itinerary

 Do not hit the road at night to get back though.
 Spend a last night at the free camping ground to enjoy the breathtaking views of Uluru at sunset.
 You will be much less close to the rocks compared to the Sand Dune View of Kata Tjuta.
 However, you will be able to see both formations.
 Once again, a beautiful display of colours awaits you.

-Best period to visit Uluru Kata Tjuta NP
+Best period to visit Uluru Kata Tjuta National Park

 Uluru and Kata Tjuta are amazing all year round.
 However, the climate in central Australia varies from season to season.